-At this time the scoring program is able to offer only 4 partial scholarships to its highest ranked applicants.
+At this time the scoring program is ubable to offer scholarships other than those that are externally funded.
+Information on these is found within the admissions information.
 Unfortunately, no other form of grants, scholarships, teaching assistantships, fellowships or work-study opportunities are available.
 However, limited financial need-based loans are available to US citizens, who can obtain further information by visiting the Office of Financial Aid.

 How much does the program cost?

-The total cost of tuition and related fees for the year is approximately $51,000.
-Please also keep in mind that the cost of living in Los Angeles for that year can run between $10,000 and $20,000.
+The total cost of tuition and related fees is determined each year by the University.
+For the most recent cost of attendance calculations please visit the [#a(href="https://music.usc.edu/admission/finaid/#graduatefinaid", target="_blank") Thornton Graduate Admissions and Financial Aid website].
+Please also keep in mind that the cost of living in Los Angeles for a year can run between $10,000 and $20,000.
 Following is a link regarding costs: http://music.usc.edu/admission/finaid/

 Can I work a part-time job while enrolled?

 The scoring program is extremely intensive, and generally leaves little time for part-time work during the school year.
 In addition, students are expected to attend all classes, scoring sessions, and other events.
 Since many of these events happen in the evenings and on weekends, and the schedule changes from week to week, maintaining a job during the school year is logistically very difficult.
 For these reasons, holding a part-time job while enrolled in the scoring program is highly discouraged.

 Are there entrance exams once I arrive for the program?